 You need money to make money.
-But when a bank loan isn’t an option, you might lean toward high-risk business loans.
+But when a bank loan isn't an option, you might lean toward high-risk business loans.
 Here’s what to know before taking the plunge.

-First, though, you should figure out why the banks rejected your application and what dangers you face if you end up signing that dotted line with somebody else.
+First, you should figure out why the banks rejected your application and what dangers you face if you end up signing that dotted line with somebody else.

 Businesses are finding it harder to get approved for funding.
 It's perplexing because there seem to be more alternatives every day.

-Still, studies show that when a small business owner needs money, odds are he’ll from his personal savings rather than obtain a loan.
-One of the primary reasons for rejection is because of the business credit score.
+Still, studies show that when a small business owner needs money, odds are he'll from his personal savings rather than obtain a loan.
+One of the primary reasons for rejection is because of one’s business credit score.

 Your business credit score is an indicator of how likely you are to pay back a loan.
 Several different companies calculate your score, including Equifax, Experian, FICO, and Dun & Bradstreet.